 \section{Conclusion}

-We provide a new optimization perspective of the Bellman optimality equation, based on which we develop the smoothed dual embedding control for the policy optimization problem in reinforcement learning.
-The algorithm is \emph{provably convergent} with \emph{nonlinear} function approximators using \emph{off-policy} samples by solving the Bellman optimality equations.
-We also provide PAC-learning bound to characterize the sample complexity based on \emph{one single off-policy sample path}.
-Preliminary empirical study shows the proposed algorithm achieves comparable or even better than the state-of-the-art performances on MuJoCo tasks.
+We provide a new optimization perspective of the Bellman equation, based on which we develop the new \algabb\ algorithm for policy optimization in reinforcement learning.
+The algorithm is \emph{provably convergent} even when \emph{nonlinear} function approximation is used on \emph{off-policy} samples.
+We also provide PAC bound to characterize the sample complexity based on \emph{one single off-policy sample path} collected by a fixed behavior policy.
+Empirical study shows the proposed algorithm achieves superior performance across the board, compared to state-of-the-art baselines on several MuJoCo control tasks.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 Part of this work was done during BD's internship at Microsoft Research, Redmond.
-Part of the work was done when LL was with Microsoft Research, Redmond.
+Part of the work was done when LL and JC were with Microsoft Research, Redmond.
+We thank Mohammad Ghavamzadeh, Csaba Szepesvari, and Greg Tucker for their insightful comments and discussions.
+NH is supported by NSF CCF-1755829.
 LS is supported in part by NSF IIS-1218749, NIH BIGDATA 1R01GM108341, NSF CAREER IIS-1350983, NSF IIS-1639792 EAGER, NSF CNS-1704701, ONR N00014-15-1-2340, Intel ISTC, NVIDIA and Amazon AWS.

 \begin{appendix}